Milton Berle: Mr. Television

 Berle first appeared on television in 1929 in an experimental broadcast in Chicago which he hosted in front of 129 people.
 He would return to television 20 years later.

 Berle would revive the structure and routines of his vaudeville act for his debut on commercial TV, hosting The Texaco Star Theatre on June 8, 1948, over the NBC Television Network.
 They did not settle on Berle as the permanent host right away; he was originally part of a rotation of hosts (Berle himself had only a four-week contract).
 Jack Carter was the host for August.
 Berle was named the permanent host that fall.
 Berle's highly visual style, characterized by vaudeville slapstick and outlandish costumes, proved ideal for the new medium.
 Berle modeled the show's structure and skits directly from his vaudeville shows and hired writer Hal Collins to revive his old routines.

 Berle dominated Tuesday night television for the next several years, reaching the number one slot in the Nielsen ratings with as much as a 97% share of the viewing audience.
 Berle and the show each won Emmy Awards after the first season.
 Fewer movie tickets were sold on Tuesdays.
 Some theaters, restaurants, and other businesses shut down for the hour or closed for the evening so their customers would not miss Berle's antics.
 Berle's autobiography notes that in Detroit, "an investigation took place when the water levels took a drastic drop in the reservoirs on Tuesday nights between 9 and 9:05.
 It turned out that everyone waited until the end of the Texaco Star Theatre before going to the bathroom."

-Television sales more than doubled after Texaco Star Theatres debut, reaching two million in 1949.
+Television sales more than doubled after Texaco Star Theatre's debut, reaching two million in 1949.
 Berle's stature as the medium's first superstar earned him the sobriquet "Mr. Television".
-He also earned another nickname after ending a 1949 broadcast with a brief ad-libbed remark to children watching the show: "Listen to your Uncle Miltie and go to bed."
-Francis Craig and Kermit Goell's Near You became the theme song that closed Berle's TV shows.
+He also earned another nickname after ending a 1949 broadcast with a brief ad-libbed remark to children watching the show: "Listen to your Uncle Miltie and go to bed".
+Francis Craig and Kermit Goell's "Near You" became the theme song that closed Berle's TV shows.

 Berle risked his newfound TV stardom at its zenith to challenge Texaco when the sponsor tried to prevent black performers from appearing on his show: